Santa Ana Chapter 13 Bankruptcy Attorney

 How Long Does it Take to Complete a Chapter 13 Plan?

 Chapter 13 plans typically last three to five years, depending on the debtor's income and the amount of debt.
-The exact length of the plan is often decided by the court based on thorough analysis of the debtor’s financial situation and the specifics of the proposed repayment strategy, ensuring it's fair and manageable.
+The exact length of the plan is often decided by the court based on a thorough analysis of the debtor’s financial situation and the specifics of the proposed repayment strategy, ensuring it's fair and manageable.

 Why Would Someone Choose Chapter 13 Over Chapter 7?